-Join Michael Lehman for an in-depth discussion in this video What you should know before watching this course, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video What you should know before watching this course, part of Android App Development: Internet of Things.

 - In order to make the most out of this course, it's useful to already be an experienced Android developer.
 If you need to freshen up on your Android development skills, or get to the state where you feel like you're an expert Android developer, there's a number of courses already available here on lynda.com that can help you, beginning with Android Essential Training to teach you how to use all the features of your device, going on to Android Studio First Look, because we're gonna be using Android Studio for all the coding sections of this course, and the Android SDK Essential Training with David Gassner you see down here at the bottom that will help you understand how to use the SDK and how to configure the SDK and developer tools for connecting up to your Android devices.